Careers

 Further research into local job and apprenticeship opportunities

-Application process for Work Experience
+Application process for Work Experience leading to 5 day placement in July

-Mock Interview day to boost confidence and provide experience
+Mock Interview Day to boost confidence and provide experience

 Year 11: